Rue Brancion

 The Rue Brancion is a street in the Saint-Lambert quarter in the 15th arrondissement of Paris, France.

 Route

-Rue Brancion starts at 6, Place d'Alleray and ends at 167, Boulevard Lefebvre.
+The Rue Brancion starts at 6, Place d'Alleray and ends at 167, Boulevard Lefebvre.

-It forms the eastern boundary of Parc Georges-Brassens and crosses over the disused tracks of the Petite Ceinture railway line.
+It forms the eastern boundary of the Parc Georges-Brassens and crosses over the disused tracks of the Petite Ceinture railway line.

 History

 In 1864, the street was named after Colonel Adolphe-Ernest Raguet de Brancion, who was killed in the Malakoff bastion attack in 1855.

-The southern part of the street, between Rue des Morillons and Boulevard Lefebvre, was previously known as "rue du Pont de Turbigo".
+The southern part of the street, between the Rue des Morillons and the Boulevard Lefebvre, was previously known as the Rue du Pont de Turbigo.

-The street was extended from Rue des Morillons to Rue de Vouillé in 1901, then from Rue de Vouillé to Rue d'Alleray in 1906.
+The street was extended from the Rue des Morillons to the Rue de Vouillé in 1901, then from the Rue de Vouillé to the Rue d'Alleray in 1906.